Anne Margrethe Strømsheim: Honours

 For her wartime efforts she was decorated with the Norwegian War Medal, the Defence Medal 1940–1945 and the HM The King's Medal of Merit in gold, as well as four others including one American.
 Initially the Norwegian authorities were hesitant to give her the War Medal due to her gender, but she eventually received it.

 On International Women's Day (8 March) 2005 a street in Stjørdal was named Anne Margrethe Bangs gate in honour of the sole female defender of Hegra Fortress.
 As she was told of the decision to name the street after her she stated that she was glad of the honour, having been fond of the area since an early age.

 In 2006 Strømsheim donated her medals to the museum at Hegra Fortress.

 Post-war life

 After World War II Strømsheim worked for the benefit of blind children, war invalids and divers injured during oil exploration in the North Sea.
 Strømsheim expressed concern over the young Norwegian people being sent to conflict zones in the 21st century, stating that her own mother had not recognised her after the war.
-She also expresses grave concerns as to the condition of the Norwegian Defence Force and its ability to defend Norway's oil and energy resources.
-In addition she stated that modern Norwegian youths were not given enough information on the realities of war by the government.
+She also expressed grave concerns as to the condition of the Norwegian Defence Force and its ability to defend Norway's oil and energy resources.
+In addition, she stated that modern Norwegian youths were not given enough information on the realities of war by the government.

-In her later years she lived in Bærum, and died there on 6 October 2008.
+In her later years she lived in Bærum Municipality, and died there on 6 October 2008.